bharatsaya/bharatsaya.github.io/index.md

 permalink: /
 ---

-# .NET Full Stack Web Developer
+# Hey there!
 {: .fs-9 }

-Hey there!
 Welcome to my corner of the web.
 This is where I showcase my portfolio projects and blog some interesting stuff.
 {: .fs-6 .fw-300 }

 [Portfolio](#getting-started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }